MasoumehVahedi/GANs-Model/README.md

 # Generative Adversarial Network
 This project comes from Kaggle Competitons called Generative-Dog-Images and Anime Face Dataset.
-There have implemented three types of GANs named DCGAN, WGAN-GP, and CGAN.
+Three types of GANs were implemented including DCGAN, WGAN-GP, and CGAN.
 The architectures of these are briefly introduced in the following.

 ## 1- Deep Convolutional Generative Adversarial Network architecture (DCGAN)